-zeb has been cooperating with JOBLINGE since the end of 2019.
+zeb has been supporting the JOBLINGE initiative since the end of 2019.
 "Joining forces to address youth unemployment: courageously thinking ahead against resistance" is the motto under which the JOBLINGE initiative very successfully fights youth unemployment in more than 30 locations all over Germany.

 In June 2020, our zeb colleagues Alexander Stolz and Niklas Blümke held a workshop at JOBLINGE in Cologne on the subject of “Basics in economics – speculation".
 In this interview they tell us about the experience.

 The workshop was your first one in cooperation with the JOBLINGE initiative.
 How did you get started?

 Alexander Stolz: That’s right, this was our first workshop and it was a very positive experience!
 We started with a detailed introduction round – each participant told the group about their hobbies, interests and education or training so far.
 That way, we got to know the background of all the participants from the JOBLINGE program and their motivation for taking part in the workshop.
 It was important to us to understand the goals of the young people – after all, participation in the workshop is voluntary.
 Normally the group size is about 20–25 people.
 Due to the coronavirus situation, however, only a limited number of participants were allowed, so that we were able to have a more detailed round of introductions.

 Can you tell us something about the participants in the JOBLINGE initiative?
 Who took part in the workshop?